Alcohol in the United Kingdom: Cost

 Binge drinking costs the UK economy approximately £20 billion a year; 17 million working days are estimated to be lost due to hangovers and drink-related illness each year.
 The cost of binge drinking to employers is estimated to be £6.4 billion and the cost per year of alcohol harm is estimated to cost the National Health Service £2.7 billion.
 Urgent action has been recommended to understand the binge drinking culture and its aetiology and pathogenesis and urgent action has been called for to educate people with regard to the dangers of binge drinking.

 Teetotal

 People who do not drink alcohol (teetotal) are a rising percentage of people in the UK, especially amongst younger generations, standing at 20% of the population.
 This percentage varies through the constituent countries of the UK, in England in 2019, this percentage is 20%, Scotland; 17%, Wales; 20% and Northern Ireland; 19%.
 In numerical terms, this equates to 10.4 million people.

 Death and disorder rate

-Deaths due to alcohol consumption have historically risen since the 1990's, in 2020 this has peaked in a 20 year high for England and Wales.
+Deaths due to alcohol consumption have historically risen since the 1990s.
+In 2020, this has peaked in a 20-year high for England and Wales.